Apple Oatmeal Crisp

 - 6-8 Courtland or Macintosh apples peeled and sliced to 1/4”

 - 1/4 tsp fresh ground nutmeg

-Preheat oven to 350°F. In a large bowl toss apple slices with lemon juice, sugar, cinnamon and nutmeg.
-Transfer apple mixture to an 8x8 baking dish, making sure to scrape out all the liquid, and set aside.
+Preheat oven to 350°F. In a large bowl toss apple slices with lemon juice, maple syrup, cinnamon and nutmeg.
+Transfer apple mixture to an 8x8 inch baking dish, making sure to scrape out all the liquid.

 In the same bowl stir together oats, flour, brown sugar and salt. *If butter is cold, use the large teeth of a box grater (aka cheese grater) to grate in butter.
 Use hands to mix in butter with oat mixture until it appears crumbly and butter seems evenly distributed.
 If butter is at room temperature use a fork to mix it into oat mixture.
 It will appear softer, more like a cookie dough, than crumbly.